Grand Junction Regional Airport: Historical airline service

 American Eagle began nonstop flights to Dallas/Fort Worth in 2008.
 Flights to Phoenix were added in 2015 with the merger of US Airways (noted above).
 Both services continue as of 2021.
 Summer seasonal nonstop flights to Los Angeles on Saturdays only are planned to begin in 2021.
 Carriers operating as American eagle include Envoy Air, Mesa Airlines, and SkyWest Airlines.

 The new Frontier Airlines began flights to Denver in 2008 by way of a subsidiary carrier called Lynx Aviation.
 Lynx used Dash 8 Q400 turboprop aircraft and continued service until 2010.

 Continental Express began regional jet flights to the George Bush Intercontinental Airport in Houston in 2011.
 Continental merged into United Airlines in 2012 and the Houston flights then operated as United Express.
 Service ended in 2016.

 Denver Air Connection, operated by Key Lime Air, began service in the 2012 with flights to the Centennial Airport in south Denver and to the Rocky Mountain Metropolitan Airport on the north side of Denver.
 The carrier has suspended service during the COVID-19 pandemic but is planned to resume.

 After Continental Airlines discontinued their last mainline jet in 1994, GJT was only served with turboprop aircraft for most of the remaining 1990s decade.
 All carriers upgraded with regional jets in the 2000s and the only mainline jets at Grand Junction are now operated by Allegiant Air which began in 2006.
-As of 2021 Allegiant flies Airbus A319/A320s.
+As of 2021 Allegiant was flying Airbus A319/A320s into the airport, however they announced in 2024 that after nearly two decades of continuous service at Grand Junction Regional, they would be suspending passenger service at the beginning of 2025, with no plans to return.

+Accidents and incidents

+On February 7, 2024, a Hawker 900XP, N900VA, that had departed Grand Junction Regional Airport was destroyed when it impacted terrain near Loma, Colorado.
+Both pilots were killed.